-An organization exerting one of three most significant influences on Western occultism in the 19th and 20th centuries.
+The hermetic order of the golden dawin is an organization exerting one of three most significant influences on Western occultism in the 19th and 20th centuries.
 The second and third influences were the Theosophical Socirty and G. I. Gurdjieff.

 As a secret society the organization’s membership included some of the most distinguished and talented personalities of the times such as W. B. Yeats, Annie Horniman (who sponsored the Abbey Threatre, Dublin), Florence Farr (mistress of G. B. Shaw), S. L. MacGregor Mathers, Aleister Crowley, Israel Regardie, A. E. Waite, Algernon Blackwood, Arthue Machen, and many others.

 Some claim the society’s basis is dubious.
-Its key founder was Dr. William Wynn Westcott, a London coroner and a Rosicrucian, who in 1887 obtained part of a manuscript that was written in brown-ink cipher from a Reverend A. F. A. Woodford, a Mason.
+Its key founder was Dr. William Wynn Westcott, a London coroner and a Rosicrucian, who in 1887 obtained part of a manuscript written in brown-ink cipher from a Reverend A. F. A. Woodford, a Mason.
 The manuscript appeared to be old although probably it was not.
 However, with his Hermetic knowledge Westcott deciphered the manuscript and discovered it contained fragments of mystical rituals of the “Golden Dawn” an unknown organization which admitted both men and women.

 Westcott approached his occultist friend Samuel Liddell MacGregor Mathers who he asked to transform the ritual fragments into expanded and systematized rituals.
 Among the papers contained within the manuscript was a slip of paper bearing the name of Fraulein Anna Sprengel, a Rosicrucian adept living in Germany.